gohugoio/hugo/content/en/content-management/syntax-highlighting.md

 toc: true
 ---

-From Hugo 0.28, the default syntax hightlighter in Hugo is [Chroma](https://github.com/alecthomas/chroma); it is built in Go and is really, really fast -- and for the most important parts compatible with Pygments.
+From Hugo 0.28, the default syntax highlighter in Hugo is [Chroma](https://github.com/alecthomas/chroma); it is built in Go and is really, really fast -- and for the most important parts compatible with Pygments.

 If you want to continue to use Pygments (see below), set `pygmentsUseClassic=true` in your site config.